-David Goodman is the Interim Dean and Director of Applied Research at the Woods College of Advancing Studies at Boston College, Associate Professor of the Practice in the Philosophy department in BC’s Morrissey College of Arts and Sciences, the Director of Psychology and the Other, and a Teaching Associate at Harvard Medical School/Cambridge Hospital.
+David Goodman is the Associate Dean for Strategic Initiatives and External Relations in BC's Lynch School of Education and Human Development, Associate Professor of the Practice in the Philosophy department in BC’s Morrissey College of Arts and Sciences, the Director of Psychology and the Other, and a Teaching Associate at Harvard Medical School/Cambridge Hospital.
 Dr. Goodman has written over a dozen articles on continental philosophy, Jewish thought, social justice, and psychotherapy.
 Dr. Goodman currently serves as the Series Editor for the Psychology and the Other Book Series with Routledge.
 He has authored and edited several books including The Demanded Self: Levinasian Ethics and Identity in Psychology(with Duquesne University Press, 2012), Psychology and the Other: A Dialogue at the Crossroad of an Emerging Field (with Mark Freeman and Oxford University Press, 2015), The Ethical Turn: Otherness and Subjectivity in Contemporary Psychoanalysis (with Eric Severson and Routledge, 2016), In the Wake of Trauma: Psychology and Philosophy for the Suffering Other (with Eric Severson and Brian Becker and Duquesne University Press, 2016), The Road to the Living God: Ana María Rizzuto and the Psychoanalysis of Religion (with Martha Reineke and Rowman & Littlefield, 2017), Critical and Theoretical Perspectives in Psychology: Dialogues at the Edge of American Psychological Discourse(with Heather Macdonald and Brian Becker and Palgrave Macmillan, 2017), and Memories and Monsters(with Eric Severson and Routledge, 2017).
 Dr. Goodman is also a licensed clinical psychologist and has a private practice in Cambridge, MA.

 To view Dr. Goodman's complete Curriculum Vitae please click here